 It has been reported that new ambitious targets have been set for councils across the city, as part of an overall London Plan figure of 65,000 homes a year – roughly double the current rate of homebuilding.

-If you want to talk about airspace development opportunities, please get in touch with us today…
+If you want to talk about rooftop development opportunities, please get in touch with us today…